abcorrea/htg-domains/readme.md

 seem to correspond to the easiest instances of the `-split` version here.

 * The `organic-synthesis` benchmarks are different versions of the same problem.
-The instances appearing in the IPC'18 are no exactly these ones, but simpler instances.
+The instances appearing in the IPC'18 are not exactly these ones, but simpler instances.

 * The `pipesworld-tankage-nosplit` folder contains the *non-split* version of the `pipesworld-tankage`, as it features e.g. in the downward-benchmark repos.